Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989: Special Courts

 Special Court Justice Ramaswamy observed in the case of State of Karnataka v.
 Ingale that more than seventy-five percent of the cases brought under the SC/ST Act end in acquittal at all levels.
 The situation has not improved much since 1992 according to the figures given by the 2002 Annual Report dealing with SC/ST Act (of the Ministry of Social Justice and Empowerment) Of the total cases filed in 2002 only 21.72% were disposed of, and, of those, a mere 2.31% ended in conviction.
 The number of acquittals is 6 times more than the number of convictions and more than 70 percent of the cases are still pending.
 By 2019, pendency in courts had risen to 147,545 (92.97%) for scheduled castes and 26,025 (90.72%) for scheduled tribes.

 Inaugurating a two-day annual conference of State Ministers of Welfare/Social Justice, 8 Sept 2009, Prime Minister Singh expressed 'shock' that the conviction rate of cases of atrocities against the SC/STs is less than 30% against the average of 42% for all cognisable offences under the Indian Penal Code.
 In rape cases the conviction rate is just 2%.

 In 2010, Karnataka has only eight Special courts, though 15 of 30 districts are declared 'atrocity prone'.
 Overall conviction rates remain at or below 5%.
 Even the few special courts seem to be biased.
 Of the 101 cases disposed of in the Tumkur special court, not one was convicted.
 Gulbarga, another atrocity prone district had a conviction rate of just 2%.
 7 districts had a conviction rate of 0%.

 The very first union report on the implementation of the Act, placed before parliament on 14 December 1993 notes that at the conference of the welfare ministers of Andhra Pradesh, Karnataka, Kerala, Tamil Nadu, and Pondicherry held at Thiruvananthapuram on 28 and 29 August 1992 the first main recommendation was that all atrocity cases should be decided by the courts in six months to one year.
 Thirty years on, in 2022, it remains a dream.
 The second main recommendation was that cases of acquittals and cases in which accused get minor punishment should be seriously examined.
 Thirty years later, no action is seen.

 Considering that there are 254,475 pending cases (96.1% pendency rate) in the court for scheduled castes as of 31 December 2021, and 40,640 pending cases (95.4% pendency rate) for the scheduled tribes, this is a substantial loss in relief since 25% of the relief is linked to completion of the case.
-Even assuming the lower end of the scale of relief (which varies from ₹85,000 to ₹825,000) the monetary loss alone due to wholly avoidable judicial delays is in the range of ₹15 billion, USD 200 million.
+Even assuming the lower end of the scale of relief (which varies from ₹85,000 to ₹825,000) the monetary loss alone due to wholly avoidable judicial delays is in the range of ₹15 billion, US$200 million.
 As of 30 April 2022 at least one of these cases is in court since 1992 - i.e. 30 years.